DanielaGjorgjieva/DreamTeam/Tasks.md

 -Started creating the client side socket skeleton -Started working on a system to pass the password to check the user login, without exposing it on the client

+15/12
+-Started debugging some broken features

+16/12
+-Working on debugging of features
+-Completing edit fetch and delete fetch for all the pages

 #### Samuel Corecco

 _______